 Support for students with ASD in Spain

 María Merino has a degree in Psychology and Psychopedagogy, and she has been involved in working directly with people with ASD since 2004.
-Since 2006 she has been the coordinator...Posted on 28th August 2014
+Since 2006 she has been the coordinator of the program for people with Asperger Syndrome in the autism association Autismo Burgos.
+She has been coordinating awareness-raising and research projects focusing on autism…

 Introducing Autism&Uni at Autscape